-7 Toilet facilities
+8 Toilet facilities

 - Restrict the number of people using toilet facilities at any one time (e.g. use a welfare attendant) and use signage, such as floor markings, to ensure 2 metre distance is maintained between people when queuing - Stop using urinals, please use the toilet cubicles.
-Alternatively, close off alternate urinals to ensure social distancing measures can be maintained - Wash hands before and after using the facilities - Enhance the cleaning regimes for toilet facilities particularly door handles, locks and the toilet flush - Portable toilets should be avoided wherever possible, but where in use these should be cleaned and emptied more frequently - Provide suitable and sufficient rubbish bins for hand towels with regular removal and disposal.
+Alternatively, close off alternate urinals to ensure social distancing measures can be maintained - Wash hands before and after using the facilities - Enhance the cleaning regimes for toilet facilities particularly door handles, locks and the toilet flush - Portable toilets should be cleaned and emptied more frequently - Provide suitable and sufficient rubbish bins for hand towels with regular removal and disposal. - Where local or regular welfare facilities are not readily available, alternative transient welfare facilities (considering the length and proximity to the depot or site) should be provided

-8 Canteens and eating arrangements
+9 Canteens and eating arrangements